Pushkar-Bhuse/JWTAuth/README.md

 ## Installation Details:
 For Django, install the following packages need to be installed:
-*django
-*djangorestframework
-*djangorestframework-jwt
-*django-cors-headers
+* django
+* djangorestframework
+* djangorestframework-jwt
+* django-cors-headers

 For Bootstrap:
-*npm install --save bootstrap
+* npm install --save bootstrap

 Instead of doing the above metioned steps, the user can reactivate the python virtual environment to inclue the printaled dependencies.

 ## Instructions to run:
-1.Start the Django server using python manage.py runserver 2.Start the React development server using npm start.
+* Start the Django server using python manage.py runserver
+* Start the React development server using npm start.
-3.Signup or login on the page using the endpoints given below.
+* Signup or login on the page using the endpoints given below.

 If successfully run, it'll greet you with your username on the page.